sadichchha-neuro/Sadichchha-Neuro/README.md

 ---

+## Overview
+This repository contains a collection of computational neuroscience models exploring spiking neuron dynamics and synaptic computation.
+The work progresses from single-neuron models to dynamic synapses with short-term plasticity and coupled neuron–synapse circuits, emphasizing biologically meaningful yet computationally efficient representations of neural systems.

+---

 ## 🤝 Let’s Connect

 If you’re interested in neuroscience, research, or learning together, feel free to explore my repositories.